 Press Enter to execute the help command.

 This command will display all the information about Git.
 These are brief information to get any beginner started.
 These commands as shown above are the most common commands used in Git.
-These are just some brief intro though, we will see all the available commands in next section.
+These are just some brief intro though, we will see all the available commands in the next section.

 How to List all the Git Commands?